Massachusetts

 - Each affected Massachusetts resident

-Entities that do not own the data but maintain it on behalf of another entity must notify the data owner as soon as practicable.
+Entities that maintain data on behalf of another entity must notify the data owner promptly so the owner can fulfill its notification obligations.

-Notice to the Attorney General and Director must include:
+Notice to the Attorney General and OCABR Director must include:

-- The nature of the breach of security or unauthorized use
+- The nature of the breach and the type of personal information compromised

 - The number of Massachusetts residents affected

-- The name and address of the entity that experienced the breach
+- The name and address of the breached entity

-- Whether the entity is the owner or licensor of the affected data
+- Whether the entity is the owner or a licensee of the data

-- The name of the parent or affiliated corporation, if applicable
+- The name of any parent or affiliated corporation

-Notice to affected residents must include the consumer's right to file a police report, information about security freezes, and credit monitoring details.
-Notably, the consumer notice must not include the nature of the breach or the number of residents affected.
+Notice to affected residents must include the right to file a police report, information about security freezes, and credit monitoring details.
+Importantly, the resident notice must not state the nature of the breach or the number of affected residents.

-Under Section 3A, if a breach involves Social Security numbers, the entity must provide affected residents with free credit monitoring services for at least 18 months through a third-party vendor.
-Consumer reporting agencies must offer credit monitoring for at least 42 months.
+Under Section 3A, when a breach involves Social Security numbers, the entity must provide affected residents with 18 months of free credit monitoring through a third-party vendor.
+Consumer reporting agencies must offer 42 months.
+The law prohibits requiring residents to waive their right to sue as a condition of receiving monitoring services.

 Private Right of Action

-The Massachusetts Attorney General maintains a dedicated Privacy & Responsible Technology Division that investigates violations of Chapter 93A, Chapter 93H, and 201 CMR 17.00.
-The division can pursue injunctive relief and civil penalties against companies that violate data security laws.
+The AG maintains a dedicated Data Privacy and Security Division that investigates violations of Chapter 93A, Chapter 93H, and 201 CMR 17.00.
+The division publishes annual data breach notification reports documenting every breach reported to the office.

-On September 25, 2025, the Massachusetts Senate unanimously passed the Massachusetts Data Privacy Act (S.2608) on a bipartisan vote of 40-0.
-As of March 2026, the bill awaits action in the House of Representatives and has not been signed into law.
+On September 25, 2025, the Massachusetts Senate unanimously passed the Massachusetts Data Privacy Act on a 40-0 bipartisan vote.
+As of May 2026, the bill is pending action in the House of Representatives and has not been signed into law.
+Massachusetts residents currently have no rights under this bill.

 Consumer rights.
-Massachusetts residents would gain the right to know what personal data is collected about them, access their collected data, correct inaccurate information, delete personal information, and opt out of targeted advertising and data sales.
+The right to know what personal data is collected, access collected data, correct inaccurate information, delete personal data, and opt out of targeted advertising and data sales.

-Sensitive data ban.
-The bill would prohibit any entity from selling sensitive personal data, including health care information, biometric identifiers (face scans, fingerprints), precise geolocation data, religious affiliation, immigration status, sexual orientation, gender identity, race, and ethnicity.
+Sensitive data protections.
+A ban on selling health care information, biometric identifiers, precise geolocation data, religious affiliation, immigration status, sexual orientation, gender identity, race, and ethnicity.

 Data minimization.
-Companies would be required to limit data collection to what is reasonably necessary for providing the service.
-Stricter standards would apply to sensitive data, where collection must be strictly necessary.
+Collection limited to what is reasonably necessary to provide the service.
+Sensitive data collection must be strictly necessary.

-Effective dates.
-Most provisions would take effect January 1, 2027, with additional sections following on June 1, 2027.
+Proposed effective dates.
+Most provisions would take effect January 1, 2027.
+Additional sections would follow June 1, 2027.

 Additional Privacy Protections